Synchronoyd/.github/profile/README.md

 We use:

 - PHP as Backend
-- JS as Frontend (+ TypeScript Compiler)
+- JS as Frontend
 - TS as Frontend Framework
 - SCSS
 - CSS
 - HTML
-- Go for extensive tasks
+- Rust for extensive tasks

 ---

 What can we say?
 We hope you enjoyed this little documentation of our little organization.
-If you want some more facts and an immersive experience visit our neat little homepage [build42.dev](https://build42.dev).
+If you want some more facts and an immersive experience visit our neat little homepage [synchronoyd.dev](https://synchronoyd.dev).